Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 Limitations of NAS and SAN

-Limitation of SAN
+Limitations of SAN

 1. Basic SAN solutions can be hard to maintain and implement, requiring dedicated hardware, Software Solutions, and a dedicated network architecture to provide the best performance.